 You can do this on your own, but talking to a trusted friend can also help – or you may need to work with a therapist.
 Once you’ve worked to identify the key causes, set some boundaries around bedtime and try to consciously power down before trying to sleep.
 Speak to a doctor if you’re having ongoing sleep issues

-Trigger: Uncertainty around lockdown and travel plans
+Trigger: Uncertainty around plans

 Try this: accept and adapt when things don’t go to plan